-People from different backgrounds came together to contribute to organizational success.
-Interacting with people from various ethnic and cultural groups promotes a positive work environment.
+People from different backgrounds come together to contribute to organizational success.
+Interacting with people from various ethnic and cultural groups creates a positive work environment.

 Before we look into the importance, let’s understand what we mean by the word cultural diversity?

 Cultural diversity in the workplace refers to hiring employees from different backgrounds, regardless of race, gender, and culture.

 Hiring a diverse pool of talent is beneficial for the company and the employees.

 The human race comprises diverse people with distinct experiences and skills.
 Disregarding someone because of who and what they are can make you lose out on great talent.

 Diversity amongst workers refers to a diverse group who have experienced discrimination.
 Diversity and inclusion program helps these employees overcome such barriers a work.

 Diversity can mean a lot of things.
 Here are some of the different types of diversity in the workplace.

 Race- Racial identification is one of the first things when we talk about diversity.
 Race defines people based on skin color, genetic inheritance, and geographical origin.
 Workers of color often face challenges, such as hiring obstacles and discrimination by peers

 Ethnicity- Refers to people belonging to a social group with a common national or cultural tradition.
 With companies going global, diverse races and ethnicities might bring language barriers.
 Creating a clash in a diversity of thoughts while carrying out operations.
 Some companies have special ethnic groups like the Hispanic Chamber of Commerce for oppressed communities to cater to this issue.